SebastinGoh/FCA/README.md

 # MSF Facebook Comments Analytics

 ## Description
-Project on web scrapping, sentiment analysis and topic modelling on MSF Facebook post about updates on social services due to the extension of circuit breaker measures on 3 April 2020.
+Project on web scraping, sentiment analysis and topic modelling on MSF Facebook post about updates on social services due to the extension of circuit breaker measures on 3 April 2020.

 ## Table of Contents